Firearm / Weapons Offenses in Wake County

 Article 1, Section 30 of the North Carolina State Constitution states, “Nothing herein shall justify the practice of carrying concealed weapons, or prevent the General Assembly from enacting penal statutes against that practice.”
 While the Second Amendment to the U.S. Constitution gives the right to bear arms, that right has limits.
-It is important to understand that certain individuals may face criminal charges for possession of a weapon or firearm in specific locations or while engaging in certain activities.
+It is important to understand that certain individuals may face criminal charges for possession of a weapon or firearm in areas that are prohibited or while engaging in certain activities.

 The possible penalties of a person convicted of a firearm or weapon crime are quite serious, and an alleged offender could face either misdemeanor or felony charges.
-A person who is accused of one of these offenses can understandably feel frightened and confused about how to defend himself in court against these allegations.
+A person who is accused of one of these offenses can understandably feel frightened and confused about how to defend him or herself in court against these allegations.

-If you have been arrested for any type of weapon or firearm offense, contact our office immediately so that our experienced criminal defense attorneys can start protecting your rights.
+If you have been arrested for any type of weapon or firearm offense, like carrying an illegal weapon, contact our office immediately so that our experienced criminal defense attorneys can start protecting your rights.
 There could be any number of legal issues, such as illegally obtained evidence or unknowing possession that could result in your charges being reduced or even dismissed.

-Coolidge Law Firm aggressively defends the rights of clients in the greater Wake County area, including Raleigh, Knightdale, Zebulon, Fuquay-Varina, Apex, and Wake Forest.
+Coolidge Law Firm aggressively defends the rights of clients in the greater Wake County area, including Raleigh, Cary, Knightdale, Garner, Fuquay-Varina, Apex, and Wake Forest.
 Let our firm provide a complete evaluation of your case by calling (919) 239-8448 to schedule a free, no obligation consultation.

 Overview of Weapon Charges